Download Part Three PDF

 A. The Department Level

 - In the case of grievance a student has with an instructor, the student should attempt an informal settlement with the instructor.
-There may be instances when the student feels s/he needs to involve his or her advisor or department chair in a specific case.
+There may be instances when the student feels s/he needs to involve their advisor or department chair in a specific case.

-- If no mutually satisfactory informal settlement can be reached with the instructor, then the student may file a written statement of his or her grievance with the chair of the department in which the grievance occurred.
+- If no mutually satisfactory informal settlement can be reached with the instructor, then the student may file a written statement of their grievance with the chair of the department in which the grievance occurred.
 The department chair shall hold an informal meeting with the student and the instructor, and make a decision within five working days after that meeting.

 - If either party is dissatisfied with the decision made by the department chair, it is the responsibility of the department chair to inform both parties of the next possible recourse, namely to appeal the decision to the dean of the school in which the department is located.
 Intent to appeal is to be filed, in writing, in the office of the school dean within 10 working days after receipt of the department chair's decision.
 If either party is dissatisfied with the decision made at the department level, a written grievance may be brought to the office of the dean of the school in which the grievance occurred within 10 days after receipt of the department chair's decision.

 - If the grievance is initially with a department chair, then the student is to attempt an informal settlement with the department chair.
 If no mutually satisfactory decision can be reached, then the grievance is to be filed with the school dean as outlined above.

 B. The School Level